raphsa/raphsa.github.io/index.md

 layout: default
 title: Home
 ---
-# Welcole to my site
+# Welcome to my site
 Here you can find exercises about courses I'm tutoring